 Well, it's been 10 weeks... and I've learned quite a lot.
 I hope you have, too!
 As my project comes to an end, Nina and I wanted to give our viewers a big thank you.
 I hope you enjoyed this blog series and feel more confident about what your role is in solving antimicrobial resistance (AMR).
-We would also like to extend a huge thank you to the Skippy Frank Fund who sponsored this entire project, and a thank you to Dr. Jason Stull and Dr. Brenda Bonnett for being wonderful mentors every step of the way.
+We would also like to extend a huge thank you to the Skippy Frank Fund who sponsored this entire project, and a thank you to Dr. Jason Stull and Dr. Brenda Bonnett for being wonderful mentors every step of t

 Something we all share in common is the environment, and green is the new black!
 With movements towards protecting our environment, it is important to know about the role antibiotics play.

 Proper kennel waste disposal instructions can be found here: